-The manager confirms that the fund's strategy is to invest only in activities that make it possible to reduce or avoid CO_2 emissions following Article 9, paragraph 3 of the SFDR regulation.
+The manager confirms that the fund's strategy is to invest only in activities that make it possible to reduce or avoid CO2 emissions following Article 9, paragraph 3 of the SFDR regulation.
 The fund investment period has ended and there were no new investments made during the reference period.
-The sustainable investment objective of the fund was met, as all (100%) of the sustainable investments of the financial product have been made in environmentally sustainable economic activities that qualify as environmentally sustainable under the EU Taxonomy - onshore wind farms.
+The sustainable investment objective of the fund was met, as all (100%) of the sustainable investments of the financial product were made in environmentally sustainable economic activities that qualify as environmentally sustainable under the EU Taxonomy - onshore wind farms and photovoltaic (PV) solar parks.

 The manager has aligned all of the fund's sustainable investments with the Net Zero Asset Managers ('NZAM') initiative.
-The NZAM initiative is Paris Agreement aligned where the manager has set interim emissions reduction targets to be reached by 2030, consistent with the target of at least 50% global reduction in CO2 necessary to limit global warming to 1.5 degrees Celsius, as according to the IPCC report.
+The NZAM initiative is Paris Agreement aligned and the manager has set interim emissions reduction targets to be reached by 2030, consistent with the target of at least 50% global reduction of CO2 necessary to limit global warming to 1.5 degrees Celcius, as according to the IPCC report.
 The actions and targets follow the Science Based Targets initiative, and the commitment is reported annually via the manager's PRI reporting.
-The methodologies and measures used fulfil the minimum standards common for EU climate transition benchmarks and EU Paris-aligned benchmarks and minimum standards for EU Paris-aligned benchmarks as defined in the EU/2020/1818 regulation.
+The methodologies and measures used fulfil the minimum standards common for EU climate transition benchmarks and EU Paris-aligned benchmarks as defined in the EU/2020/1818 regulation.
 As these focus on scope 1 and 2 emissions, the manager measures, monitors, and reports scope 3 emissions, carbon intensity and carbon footprint amount and sets a path to decrease those according to EU/2022/1288 annex I table 1 annually.
-During the reporting period, the manager conducted a third-party audit to assess that the fund's and the manager's practises and policies are aligned with the Article 9 requirements.
+During the reporting period, the manager conducted a third-party audit to assess that the manager's practises and policies are aligned with the Article 9 requirements.